Dante's Mysteries

-Dante's Mysteries (Swedish: Dantes mysterier) is a 1931 Swedish drama film directed by Paul Merzbach and starring Dante, Elisabeth Frisk and Zarah Leander.
+Dante's Mysteries (Swedish: Dantes mysterier) is a 1931 Swedish drama film written and directed by Paul Merzbach and starring Dante, Elisabeth Frisk and Zarah Leander.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.
 It marked the film debut of Leander who went on to be a star of German cinema.

 Synopsis

 The plot revolves around a famous conjurer who performs his most famous tricks at a fashionable hotel.